KevinLiTian/Side_Projects/Klang/README.md

 - `extend(list1, list2)`: Merges two lists as one list
 - `len(list)`: Returns the length of the `list
 - `run(program)`: Interprets an external Klang program

+### Comments

+To use comments in Klang, just use the same syntax as in Python, `#` keyword followed by some comments

 ## How to Use